School of Nursing

 An accelerated RN to MSN option is available for outstanding students who want to complete the BSN and MSN programs in less time than it would take to complete both degrees separately.
 Academically outstanding students have an opportunity to join the Theta Lambda chapter of Sigma Theta Tao, the International Nursing Society.
 Students learn from faculty who hold master's degrees in nursing and doctoral degrees, are actively involved in nursing research, hold leadership roles in professional nursing organizations, maintain clinical skills through nursing practice and are involved in community service.

-A Health Care Management minor is available in the department for students desiring an opportunity to increase their management skills.
+A Health Care Management minor is available in the school for students desiring an opportunity to increase their management skills.

 The BSN Graduates